Recognition of Prior Learning / Credit Transfer Policy

 a.
 VET Certificate III and IV and Diploma

-Credit transfer into these College VET qualifications can be granted under any of the following circumstances:
+Credit transfer can be granted under any of the following circumstances:

 1. Under the principles of National Recognition a student is granted an automatic credit for any unit that they successfully completed at any other Registered Training Organisation (RTO).